 Entitlement mentality is the state of mind that you are owed something when most people around would beg to differ.

-The second part is of that sentence is the key.
+The second part of that sentence is the key.

-You will have difficulties in achieving what you want to achieve and you will never maximize your true potential until you deal with your entitlement mentality first.
+Until you get rid of it, you will have difficulties achieving what you want to achieve and it’s unlikely that you will maximize your true potential.

 This article will show you how examples of entitlement mentality and, by the end of it, you will know how to overcome it.